Sahilbhardwj/tokenlaunchpad/README.md

 This project is a **Solana token launchpad** that allows users to create their own Solana-based tokens and mint them on the blockchain.
 It is built using Solana's blockchain  and includes wallet adapater used for wallet integration and launching your own token.

+### ⚠️ Disclaimer

+> This project currently prioritizes **functionality over design**.
+> The UI is minimal or non-styled as the main focus was on developing and testing the **core Solana token creation and minting logic**.

 ## Features
 - **Token Creation**: Create new tokens on the Solana blockchain.
 - **Minting**: Mint your custom tokens after creation.